PlanterApp/planter_blog/content/posts/seed-saving-101/index.md

 * Some plant species have male and female flowers on separate plants (such as asparagus and spinach),
 * Some have male and female flowers on the same plant (such as cucumbers, squash, and pumpkins), and
 * Some have flowers that have both male and female parts, known as ‘perfect flowers’ .
-Some of these plants can pollinate themselves (‘self-pollinating’), while others cannot. (peas, peppers, tomatoes, and eggplant are all examples of self-pollinating plants with perfect flowers)
+Some of these plants can pollinate themselves (‘self-pollinating’), while others cannot (peas, peppers, tomatoes, and eggplant are examples of self-pollinating plants with perfect flowers).

 So why does this matter?
 It has to do with the likelihood of ‘cross-pollination’.
 If a flower happens to be cross-pollinated with pollen from a different variety of the same plant, the resulting seeds can have wildly different combinations of traits passed down from the parent plants.
 You might discover a pleasant-tasting new variety, or you might end up with something totally unappetizing.
 In plants with ‘perfect flowers’ that can also self-pollinate, the chances of cross-pollination are much lower compared to plants that rely on pollinators to move pollen around from flower to flower.